MQKGitHub/Network-Fundamentals/README.md

 - Learned how the 7 layers of the OSI Model work together to move data across networks.
 - Explored key concepts like encapsulation, IP vs MAC addressing, and protocols like TCP, UDP, and DNS.

-### 📦 Packets & Frames
+### 📦 Packets and Frames
-- Coming soon...
+- Learned how packets and frames work together to send data across a network.
-- Coming soon...
+- Explored key concepts like TCP/UDP protocols, the three-way handshake, ports, and packet structure.

 ### 📡 Extending Your Network
 - Coming soon...